 Our Classroom and School Environment

-The school environment plays a central and essential role within a Reggio-Inspired early childhood program.
-Loris Malaguzzi, founder of the Reggio Emilia approach, describes how educators view the school “as a living organism, a place of shared relationships among the children, the teachers, and the parents… (creating) a feeling of belonging in a world that is alive, welcoming and authentic.”
-The environment plays such a significant role in Reggio-Inspired programs that it is often referred to as the “third teacher.”
+The school environment plays a central and essential role within a Reggio-Inspired early childhood program in successfully creating a Reggio environment.
+Loris Malaguzzi, the founder of the Reggio Emilia approach, describes how educators view the Reggio environment and classroom “as a living organism, a place of shared relationships among the children, the teachers, and the parents… (creating) a feeling of belonging in a world that is alive, welcoming and authentic.”
+The environment plays such a significant role in creating a successful Reggio-Inspired program that it is often referred to as the “third teacher.”

 Reggio-Inspired programs give appropriate attention to the look and feel of the learning environment both within the classrooms as well as in the common spaces of the school.
 By giving consideration to how materials and documentation are displayed, the goal is to create an atmosphere that fosters creative exploration while also demonstrating respect for children’s work.

 Here are a few highlights of The Compass School’s environmental guidelines:

 - Classroom environments should be a reflection of the children, parents, and teachers who live and learn there.